AdaCore/gnatcoverage/doc/gnatcov/getting_started.rst

      end;
    end;

-We will analyse the statement coverage achieved by the sample unit :term:`test driver <Test Driver>` below, in ``test_inc.adb``, which exercises the ``Increment`` operation only:
+We will analyze the coverage achieved by the sample unit :term:`test driver <Test Driver>` below, in ``test_inc.adb``, which exercises the ``Increment`` operation only: